sigopt/sigopt-examples/stanford-car-classification/README.md

 ### Pre-requistes

-The HPO uses [SigOpt](https://sigopt.com/)'s [Multitask](https://app.sigopt.com/docs/overview/multitask) feature as the optimizer as well as [Orchestrate](https://app.sigopt.com/docs/orchestrate) to manage AWS clusters.
+The HPO uses [SigOpt](https://sigopt.com/)'s [Multitask](https://docs.sigopt.com/advanced_experimentation/multitask-experiments) feature as the optimizer as well as [Orchestrate](https://docs.sigopt.com/ai-module-api-references/orchestrate) to manage AWS clusters.
-In order to be able to run the optimization, please set up your SigOpt account and walk through the [Orchestrate tutorial](https://app.sigopt.com/docs/orchestrate/tutorial/1).
+In order to be able to run the optimization, please set up your SigOpt account and walk through the [Orchestrate tutorial](https://docs.sigopt.com/ai-module-api-references/orchestrate).
-At the end of the tutorial, you should have an Orchestrate specific virtualenvironment which we will use later.
+At the end of the tutorial, you should have an Orchestrate specific virtual environment which we will use later.

 ### CommandLine Interface